ktappdev/cicd-thing/FAQ.md

 6. Test your rollback procedures

 ### Should I backup before deployments?
-The tool can automatically rollback failed deployments, but having regular backups is always a good idea for your database and important files.
+Yes.
+Have regular backups for your database and important files so you can recover quickly if a deployment or manual rollback goes wrong.

 ### How often should I update the tool?
 Check for updates periodically, especially for security fixes.
 The tool will log its version in the health endpoint.